-Title: Economic and social participation of vulnerable displaced people and local populations in the Caucasus
+Title: Economic and social participation of vulnerable displaced persons

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Economic and social participation among disadvantaged displaced people and the local population in the Caucasus has improved.
+The economic and social participation of displaced persons and the local population in the South Caucasus is improved.

 The project supports the social and economic development of displaced persons and the local population and improves their future prospects.
 It does so by operating in five fields of activities: